-Whether it be in my mentoring sessions or by chatting to keen young people at networking and learning events, I’m often asked roundabout questions on the secret to becoming a C-suite executive, the exact path that they need to follow.
+Whether it be in my mentoring sessions or by chatting to keen people early on in their careers at networking and learning events, I’m often asked roundabout questions on the secret to becoming a C-suite executive, the exact path that they need to follow.

-Sure, we all enjoy some well-deserved comfort from time to time and you should see that as an essential part of the plan.
-It’s not easy to motivate yourself to take on endless challenges, but with some strategically-placed “rest” breaks, this is arguably the most important aspect of fulfilling your individual potential.
+Sure, we all enjoy some well-deserved rest from time to time and you should see that as an essential part of the plan.
+It’s not easy to motivate yourself to take on endless challenges, but with some strategically-placed “rest” breaks, this is arguably one of the most important aspect of fulfilling your individual potential.

 I started my career in the world of strategy consultancy at Roland Berger.
-For most university students, working as a strategy consultant is a coveted job that might sound glamorous – the hotels, the senior client access, the prestige, end of project dinners – but it was really tough.
+For most university students, working as a strategy consultant is a coveted job that might sound glamorous – the hotels, the senior client access, the prestige, end of project dinners – but it was really tough in patches.

-It was also wonderful exposure to the world of business; I was able to go through the 360-degree process of winning, serving, and managing clients, which has stood me in wonderful stead ever since.
+It provided me with fantastic exposure to the world of business in a short time.
+And, gave me the experience of the 360-degree process of winning, serving, and managing clients, which has stood me in wonderful stead ever since.

 Building from the ground up

 I first entered the world of entrepreneurship during my time at BDO, where I was given the opportunity to start a local government consultancy from scratch: recruiting, building the brand, building the value proposition, and going to market.

 This quasi “start-up” experience promoted me to move on from consulting and transition into venture building.
 Having spent over ten years in the world of strategy consultancy, it would’ve been easy to continue in the industry and follow a fairly linear career path.
 However, I realised that I wanted to get stuck into doing, as opposed to advising.

 A great example of this is my time at Doctor Care Anywhere.
 When I joined, we had a three-person team working the equivalent of 10 working days per week between all of us!